What Is The Difference Between Dry Cough And Wet Cough

 When to Seek Medical Advice

-While many coughs can be managed at home, it's important to seek medical advice in the following situations:
+While many coughs can be managed at home, you'll want to seek medical advice in the following situations:

 • The cough lasts for more than three weeks.